 This is a concept with which I have been toying since 1974, and by this

-writing that is 35+ years ago.
-An introduction to the concept and its
+writing that is more than 40 years ago.
+An introduction to the concept

-background is below; my actual choices are reached via the links to the
+and its background is below; my actual choices are reached via the

 The concept is to weigh and balance how impressive, how unique, how rare, and how hard to find each extant bird is, consider any special circumstances